-Case study 2: How income from employment affects your Jobseeker's Allowance
+Case study 2: How income from work affects your Jobseeker's Allowance

-This case study shows the effect of work on Jobseeker's Allowance (rates from March 2019)
+This case study shows the effect of work on Jobseeker's Allowance (2020 rates)

 Frank is living with his partner Joanne and their two children.
 He recently lost his job and has applied for Jobseeker's Allowance.
 He has some temporary work driving a minibus for a local disability service every Saturday and Sunday.
 His assessable average weekly earnings are €140.

 Joanne is working part-time for 3 days a week and earns €85 per week.
 She is also getting Child Benefit for the two children aged under 12.

 They recently sold their old family home and bought a newer house.
 They made a profit of €15,000 on the sale of their house and have an additional €5,000 savings.

 (See note 1)